 Perpetual contracts, on the other hand, never expire and never settle in the traditional sense.
 As such, their prices could end up becoming significantly different than the underlying assets that they derive their value from.
 To prevent this from happening, a Funding Rate mechanism attempts to tether a contract’s price to its asset’s price.

 To learn more about perpetual contract, read What is a perpetual contract?

 What is a Funding Rate?

 The funding rate is calculated by considering the interest rates for both trading pair currencies and the Premium Index.
 The calculation either yields a positive (longs pay shorts) or a negative (shorts pay longs) funding rate.
-On Phemex, there is an exchange of payments that happens every 8 hours with the funding rate deciding who pays who.
-This exchange of payments causes the Last Traded Price to move closer to the Mark Price.
+On Phemex, the funding rate is calculated in real time based on an exchange of payments which causes the Last Traded Price to move closer to the Mark Price.